-

 Cultural Safety

-This by-request training goes into the intricate dynamics of lateral violence and lateral kindness, examining its roots in trauma and its manifestations, so that we can move forward in the right direction for our common humanity.
+This by-request training explores the dynamics of lateral violence and lateral kindness, examining its roots in trauma and how it shows up in our lives, so we can move forward together with greater understanding and care.

-After a journey through Canada's history of colonization and oppression, followed by teachings of Indigenous ways of being, participants will develop actionable items to ensure they can provide trauma-informed and culturally safe services to and for Indigenous people.
+Through an overview of Canada’s history of colonization and oppression, combined with Indigenous teachings and ways of being, participants may develop actionable steps to offer trauma-informed and culturally safe services to Indigenous peoples.

 What You’ll Take Away